 We know COVID-19 has caused many disruptions in every part of your life, including the college admissions process.
-Starting early August, you can apply to NC State for spring or fall 2021 through the Common Application or the Coalition Application.
+You can now apply to NC State for spring or fall 2022.
 To maintain our commitment to access for all students and continue to cultivate a diverse and inclusive community at NC State, we’ve made a few updates to our application process.

 Learn more about what it takes to be a competitive applicant and our review process by registering for a virtual admissions information session here and reading the updates below.

 Consideration of Pass/Fail Grades

 - High School Courses – We are aware many schools have allowed the option of “Pass” or “Credit” for courses during COVID-19.
 Grades of “Pass” or “Credit” will not negatively impact your application review.
 However, “Pass” grades will not be included in your GPA calculation.
 Many factors of your academic performance are taken into consideration in our admission review process including your grades and course curriculum as well as your class rank and test scores, if provided.
 If you apply by our November 1 early action deadline, you will have the opportunity to upload your grades to your applicant portal showing your progress in your fall courses through November 15.

 - College Classes – During the semesters associated with COVID-19, NC State will honor and award credit for courses with a “pass” or “satisfactory” grade from any regionally accredited community college or university.
 During the application process, pass/fail grades will be reviewed but will not be calculated into your cumulative GPA, which is considered in the admission review process.
 If you are currently enrolled in courses for the fall term, we encourage you to submit your transcript at the end of the fall term so it reflects your most up-to-date academic performance.